 CALLOT SOEURS (active 1895-1937)

-Many examples in the Acton Collection are typical twenties Callot Soeurs dresses with scalloped hemlines, panels, tassels, embroidery and encrusted beads.
-Hortense’s dresses reflected the bold-colored costumes of the great, vibrant, avant-garde Ballets Russes staged by Sergei Diaghilev in Paris and the straight cut of the kimono.
+Many examples in the Acton Collection are typical twenties Callot Soeurs gowns with scalloped hemlines, panels, tassels, embroidery and encrusted beads.
+Hortense’s dresses reflected the bold-colored costumes of the great, vibrant, avant-garde Ballets Russes staged by Sergei Diaghilev in Paris and the straight cut of the Chinese late Qing dynasty robe.
 Hortense’s favorite colors were pink, green, gold, silver, and black.
 Besides a fondness for great luxury and quality – her dresses were made of the finest silk, like velvet, satin, crepe, chiffon and lamé – Hortense also wore comfortable clothes that adapted to her changing body shape and evolving tastes.

 ANDRE PERUGIA (ACTIVE 1909-1970)